slindquist3-zz/leaflink/README.md

 ## Testing

 * I have included two tests, which determine whether a user is able to add and delete LineItems.
-I used Jest as my testing framework but am familiar with Rspec and Jasmine/Karma as well.
-Being that Jest is preconfigured for React projects, it made sense to move forward with that library.
+I used Jest as my testing framework because it is preconfigured to work with React, but I am familiar with Rspec and Jasmine/Karma as well.